Palmstroemen/WB_Organizer/README.md

 ## Installation
 As long as the WBO is not available in the AddOn-Manager, you need to install it manually.
 1. Download the code from here to any place on your computer.
-2. Extract the zip-file, if you have downloaded it as a zip-file.
+2. Extract the zip file, if you have downloaded it as a zip file.
 3. RENAME the folder from "WB_Organizer_main" to "WB_Organizer".
 (I don't know why GitHub adds this "_main".
 4. move or copy the extracted folder inside your FreeCAD Mod folder.
 Linux:   `/home/user/.FreeCAD/Mod/ShortCuts/InitGui.py`
 macOS:   `/Users/user_name/Library/Preferences/FreeCAD/Mod/ShortCuts/InitGui.py`
 Windows: `C:\Users\user_name\AppData\Roaming\FreeCAD\Mod\ShortCuts\InitGui.py`
-On the next starup, FreeCAD will find your new AddOn.
+On the next startup, FreeCAD will find your new AddOn.

 ## Preferences dialog
-A preferences dialog can be accessed from within the groups-dropdown or under __menu -> Accessories -> WorkbenchOrganizer__.
+A preferences dialog can be accessed from within the groups dropdown or under __menu -> Accessories -> WorkbenchOrganizer__.

 ![](./Resources/images/WBO_preferences.png)